 The US government, its agencies, and defense and aerospace contractors account for almost 20% of sales.
 Other customers include airlines, industrial manufacturers, and oil and gas exploration and production companies.
 The company sells its products through an internal sales force, distributors, and commissioned sales representatives.

-Teledyne has experienced three straight years of growth with revenues increasing by 10% from $2.13 billion in 2012 to peak at a record-setting $2.34 billion in 2013.
+Teledyne has experienced four straight years of impressive growth with revenues increasing 12% from $2.34 billion in 2013 to peak at a record-setting $2.39 billion in 2014.
 Its profits also increased 18% from $185 million in 2013 to $218 million in 2014 due to decreased cost of sales (mostly lower severance, pension, and facility consolidation expenses).